semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 append_help_link: true
 title: Dependency search
 hide_title: true
-description: "Search through all your dependencies in all your onboarded repositories at any time."
+description: "View and search through all your dependencies in all your onboarded repositories at any time."
 tags:
   - Semgrep Supply Chain
   - Semgrep AppSec Platform
 ---

-# Search for dependencies
+# View and search for dependencies

 :::info Prerequisite
-At least one repository that scans for dependencies through Semgrep Supply Chain.
+At least one project (repository) that scans for dependencies through Semgrep Supply Chain.
 See [Scan third-party dependencies](/semgrep-supply-chain/getting-started).
 :::

-Semgrep Supply Chain's dependency search feature allows you to query for any dependency in your codebase at any time.
-This feature detects all transitive and direct dependencies across all of your repositories in Semgrep AppSec Platform.
-Dependency search lists all the versions of a dependency, as well as the repositories that use the dependency.
+Semgrep Supply Chain's dependency search feature allows you to view and query for any dependency in your project at any time.
+This feature detects all transitive and direct dependencies across all of your projects in Semgrep AppSec Platform.
+Dependency search lists all the versions of a dependency, as well as the projects that use the dependency.

 For newly discovered vulnerabilities, which may not yet have a formal CVE or Supply Chain rule, you can use dependency search to see if you use the vulnerable dependency across all your repositories.
 You can also use dependency search to see all the versions of a dependency, which can be useful for standardization purposes.